-- When you’re backing up at low speeds, the sensors may detect objects up to 8 feet behind your vehicle
+- When you’re backing up at low speeds, the sensors may detect objects up to 8 feet behind your vehicle.

-- When an object is first detected while you’re backing up, Rear Park Assist emits low-pitched beeps from your rear speakers or, if your vehicle is equipped with the Safety Alert Seat, the driver seat pulses twice on both sides of the seat
+- When an object is first detected while you’re backing up, Rear Park Assist emits low-pitched beeps from your rear speakers or, if your vehicle is equipped with the Safety Alert Seat, the driver seat pulses twice on both sides of the seat.

-- As your vehicle gets closer to a detected object behind you, you will also see caution triangles that change from yellow to amber to red on the Rear Vision Camera display
+- As your vehicle gets closer to a detected object behind you, you will also see caution triangles that change from yellow to amber to red on the Rear Vision Camera display.

 You can turn this feature on and off using the Rear Park Assist system control or, in some vehicles, through the vehicle Settings menu.

 Rear Park Assist is not designed to detect children, pedestrians, bicyclists, animals or objects below the bumper.
-You should remember to always check the area around the vehicle before backing up and make sure the ultrasonic Park Assist sensors are clean as well.
-Locations of these sensors vary by vehicle, so consult your vehicle’s Owner’s Manual for a diagram that shows the location of the feature’s cameras sensors and how to clean them.
+You should remember to always check the area around the vehicle before backing up and make sure the ultrasonic Park Assist sensors are clean, as well.
+Locations of these sensors vary by vehicle, so consult your vehicle’s Owner’s Manual for a diagram that shows the location of the feature’s camera sensors and how to clean them.
 This can be found in the “Driver Assistance Systems” section of the vehicle’s Owner’s Manual.